tecnico-sec/Project-Overview-2022_1/README.md

 - a slide with the general architecture;
 - a slide with the key distribution and management mechanism, when appropriate;
-- a slide with the general protocol/architecture.
+- a slide with the developed protocol.

 Each group member must participate and talk in the presentation, and be prepared to answer individual questions.
 If necessary, a more detailed discussion will be scheduled with each group.

 ### 2.10.2.
 Presence